 64% of Twitter users and 51% of Facebook users are more likely to buy the products of brands they follow online

 You see?
-Social media makes such a huge difference when it comes to acquiring new customers and competing with other brands.
+Social media marketing makes such a huge difference when it comes to acquiring new customers and competing with other brands.
 Having awareness of your business prior to making a purchase creates trust between the brand and consumer.
 Furthermore, those who follow your company even after the sale are more likely to purchase from you again thanks to the brand loyalty created through the social media connection.

 On average, a company’s employees have 10x more LinkedIn connections than the company has followers